Azure Data Factory (ADF) Salesforce Connector

 Salesforce ODBC Driver | ODBC Driver for Salesforce | ODBC Salesforce Driver | SSIS Salesforce Source | SSIS Salesforce Destination

-Connect Salesforce in Azure Data Factory (ADF)
+Connect Salesforce in Azure Data Factory (Pipeline)

-Load Salesforce in Azure Data Factory (ADF)
+Load Salesforce in Azure Data Factory (Pipeline)